How to Make Money with AI Content Writing

 Step 7: Expand Into AI Content Strategy & Consulting

-Strategy earns ~2x more per project because it touches higher-stakes decisions.
-Instead of "write 5 blog posts," clients pay for "audit your content gaps, design 6-month roadmap, then execute."
+Strategy can command a larger project scope because it touches higher-stakes decisions.
+Instead of only "write 5 blog posts," the offer becomes "audit your content gaps, design a 6-month roadmap, then execute."

 Here's how you package it: